AndreiRStamate/expertbet/README.md

 - **leagues**: A list of league identifiers for which data will be fetched and analyzed.
 You can add or remove leagues as needed.
 - **default_days**: The default number of days for which data will be fetched if no `<no_days>` argument is provided when running the program.
+- **number_of_matches**: The maximum number of matches to display, sorted by predictability.
+If set to a negative value, all matches will be displayed.

 ### Example

-To modify the leagues or default days, edit the `config.json` file:
+To modify the leagues, default days, or number of matches, edit the `config.json` file:

 ```json
 {